Apra Premier Webinar: Building Community: A Culture of DEI in the Workplace

-Nedra serves as Executive Director of Research & Prospect Management for the University of Georgia’s Development and Alumni Relations division since November 2018.
+Nedra serves as Executive Director of Research & Prospect Management for the University of Georgia’s Development and Alumni Relations division.
 Before that, she served as Senior Director of Development Research and Prospect Management for Georgia State University’s Development and Alumni Affairs division.
 During her tenure at GSU, she provided leadership in critical areas of prospect development.
 She partnered with senior advancement leadership to support a $300 million campaign, including developing prospect pools, managing the prospect management system, and conducting fundraising performance analysis.

 Nedra is a fundraising and development professional with more than 25 years of experience in philanthropic fundraising and non-profit management, including all aspects of prospect development (prospect management, prospect research, information engagement, and data mining/analytics).

 Previously, she served as Manager of Prospect Research at Boys & Girls Clubs of America, where she worked for more than 14 years.
 In addition, Nedra has been an active member and volunteer of Apra and served as President of the local Apra-Georgia Chapter.

 Senior Associate Director of Prospect Development and Research

 Sharon Parkinson (pronouns: she/her/hers) is Senior Associate Director of Prospect Development and Research at Vassar College, which stands on Wappingers, Stockbridge-Munsee, and Delaware Indigenous peoples’ homelands.
 She collaborates with the Associate Vice President for Individual Giving and the fundraising and engagement teams to plan and implement research projects designed to identify new donors and build a robust pipeline of potential campaign donors.